gitter-badger/RPC/README.md

 Rich Presence for Discord, no tokens required.
 - Look fabulous with custom images in your playing status.
 - Easy to use and understand.
-- Save presences for later!
+- Save multiple presences for later!

 ## Install
 1. If you haven't already, install [Node.js](https://nodejs.org/en/).